8th century - Arab invaders conquer Central Asia, including what is now Kyrgyzstan, and introduce Islam.

 2012 June - Kyrgyzstan agrees to allow Nato to use its territory for evacuating vehicles and military equipment from Afghanistan.

 2012 September - President Atambayev tells visiting Russian President Vladimir Putin that lease on US military base at Manas will not be renewed when it expires in 2014.

-2012 October - Three MPs from the opposition Ata-Zhurt party are arrested and charged with attempting to stage a coup after they take part in a rally calling for the nationalisation of the Canadian-owned Kumtor gold mine.
+2012 October - Three MPs from the opposition Ata-Zhurt party are arrested and charged with attempting a coup after joining a rally calling for the nationalisation of the Canadian-owned Kumtor gold mine.
 Supporters launch a protest campaign involving sit-ins and periodically blocking the main north-south road.